-Students Relocating Between UMGC Divisions
+Relocating Between UMGC Divisions

-Relocating to Asia or Stateside with UMGC is simple.
-It is important for you to notify UMGC when you are relocating to a new duty station, so residency and tuition may be accurately determined.
+Relocating to UMGC Asia or UMGC Stateside with UMGC is simple.
+It is important for you to notify UMGC when you are relocating to a new duty station, so residency and tuition rate may be accurately determined.

-If you plan to relocate from one UMGC division (stateside, Europe, or Asia) to another and you have attended classes with UMGC within the last two years, you must complete and submit a Relocation Form before the start date of the term in which you intend to begin study at the new division.
-This form may be accessed via the MyUMGC portal under Helpful Links.
+If you plan to relocate from one UMGC division (stateside, Europe, or Asia) to another and you have attended classes with UMGC within the last two years, you must update your address in the MyUMGC portal (my.umgc.edu) to begin study at the new division.
 There is no fee for relocations.
 If you have not attended UMGC within the last two years, you will need to complete the regular UMGC admission application instead and indicate the division that you wish to attend by answering the questions presented.